GfSE/SAF-Specification/stakeholders.md

 * What is the necessary accuracy and resolution for processing?
 * What is the necessary response time for an interface or a service?
 * What is the operational context to achieve an operational story?
 * What is the physical breakdown of the system?

+  ***Rationale:  In my role, i need to orchestrate the interface agreements among the parts of the system.***
 * What is the rationale when requirements are not considered?
-* What is the sequence of interactions among the system and context elements?
+* What is the sequence of interactions among the system and context elements on physical level?

   ***Rationale:  In my role, I need to ***
 * What is the system boundary definition?
 * What is the task executed by an organization, enterprise, or operational entity in the Operational Context?
 * What items (e.g.  data /energy material) are exchanged within the system?
-* What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?

   ***Rationale:  In my role, I need to coordinate external interfaces with external partners.***
 * What operational capabilities are defined?